 At the time of application, students will propose a research topic they would like to pursue for their doctoral dissertation.
 During their course of study, students will hone this topic in consultation with a faculty advisor and defend a prospectus that outlines the dissertation’s research questions, mission, and methodology.

 The PhD dissertation must be an original and analytical treatment of a subject of conceptual importance that involves the creation of new knowledge and not simply the master of existing knowledge.
-To conduct the research for, write, and defend the dissertation, a candidate will have a period of five years from the defense of the prospectus.
-It is understood that in fields with exceptionally difficult languages the process may take longer.
+To conduct the research for, write, and defend the dissertation, a candidate will have a maximum of five years from the prospectus defense.